mdesmarais/c3r3s/README.md

 ## How to use

-Make sure you have an SD card with the basic raspberry pi 3 bootloader (https://github.com/raspberrypi/firmware).
+Build an SD card with the basic raspberry pi 3 bootloader (https://github.com/raspberrypi/firmware).

 Your `config.txt` file needs to have these lines in order to turn on the LED and the serial port: